Eyevinn/autovmaf/README.md

 ## Usage

-Only possible to run in AWS at the moment.
-You will need a running ECS cluster with a task definition configured to run [easyvmaf-s3](https://github.com/Eyevinn/easyvmaf_s3).
+Transcoding and VMAF analysis can either be run in AWS or locally.
+For runnong on aws, you will need a running ECS cluster with a task definition configured to run [easyvmaf-s3](https://github.com/Eyevinn/easyvmaf_s3).

 ### Installation